GiorgioComitini/COVID-19/README.md

 # Italian COVID-19 vaccination campaign data

+## ***TERMINATION NOTICE***

+This repository will not be updated any longer starting from 2021-06-03T00:00:00.
+All the files will continue to be stored until further notice.
+The data on the italian COVID-19 vaccination campaign can be found in the official government repository (see below).

+## Description

 This repository collects the Italian COVID-19 vaccination campaign data in machine-readable form, as extracted from the Government repository https://github.com/italia/covid19-opendata-vaccini.
 Its contents are structured as follows:
 - "dati-regioni" contains the data by region in the CSV format
 - "dati-eta" contains the data by age in the CSV format